runeksvendsen/restful-payment-channel-server/README.md

 The server executable has one required argument: the path to the config file.
 Example config files can be found in `config/` as a `server.cfg` file for both Bitcoin livenet and testnet3.
 Example:

     PayChanServer /etc/paychan/live.cfg

+Pass the desired listening port to the server via the `PORT` environment variable:

+    PORT=43617 PayChanServer /home/rune/paychan/test.cfg

 #### Stability
 Experimental.
 Should work as intended, more or less, but there are several bugs and unhandled corner cases that I'm aware of, and probably some that I haven't found yet.